-Ticket exchanges in excess of 10 sheets must be made at the Transit Garry Street Service Centre located at 65 Garry Street.
+Ticket exchanges in excess of 10 sheets must be made at the Transit Business Service Centre:

 A transfer takes you wherever you want to go by transit for approximately 75 minutes!
 It is free with your cash or ticket fare.
 You can make stopovers along the way or even return trips on one fare as long as you ride within the time limit shown on your transfer.
 If you’re unsure of the expiry time, ask your driver.
 Then ride all you want until the time expires!

 A transfer must be requested when you pay your fare and can only be used by the person to whom it was issued.
 Transfers are valid on any regular bus route on the date of issue and allow travel in any direction, including return trips on the same route, until the expiry time shown.